survivejs/site/posts/51-survivejs-react-253.md

 ## Getting Started

 This part replaces the earlier *Setting Up Webpack* chapter.
-Rather than stepping you through how to develop your own Webpack configuration, you will start from a [small boilerplate](https://github.com/survivejs/react-boilerplate) instead.
-[The Webpack book](..webpack/introduction) covers the techniques used there in detail.
+Rather than stepping you through how to develop your own webpack configuration, you will start from a [small boilerplate](https://github.com/survivejs/react-boilerplate) instead.
+[The webpack book](..webpack/introduction) covers the techniques used there in detail.

 ### Introduction to React